yunuskorkmaz/docs.tr-tr/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-parse-file-paths.md

 ---
-title: "Nasıl yapılır: Visual Basic'te dosya yollarını ayrıştırma" ms.date: 07/20/2015
+title: 'Nasıl Yapılır: Dosya Yollarını Ayrıştırma' ms.date: 07/20/2015
 helpviewer_keywords:
 - file names [Visual Basic], parsing [Visual Basic]
 - parsing, file paths [Visual Basic] ms.assetid: c1bd99c9-8160-456a-b5ab-60a49139b923
-ms.openlocfilehash: 6961f481126d34b18c5a11d83c4c6c37c2c81c71
+ms.openlocfilehash: 6a959994be3a57795dc9f7e3447fa54bf075d3ec
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: tr-TR
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64629161"
+ms.locfileid: "74335345"
 ---
-# <a name="how-to-parse-file-paths-in-visual-basic"></a>Nasıl yapılır: Visual Basic'te dosya yollarını ayrıştırma
+# <a name="how-to-parse-file-paths-in-visual-basic"></a>Nasıl Yapılır: Visual Basic'te Dosya Yollarını Ayrıştırma

-<xref:Microsoft.VisualBasic.FileIO.FileSystem> Nesnesi, dosya yolları ayrıştırılırken çeşitli kullanışlı yöntemler sunar.
+The <xref:Microsoft.VisualBasic.FileIO.FileSystem> object offers a number of useful methods when parsing file paths.

-- <xref:Microsoft.VisualBasic.FileIO.FileSystem.CombinePath%2A> Yöntemi iki yolu alır ve düzgün şekilde biçimlendirilmiş bir birleşik yolunu döndürür.
+- The <xref:Microsoft.VisualBasic.FileIO.FileSystem.CombinePath%2A> method takes two paths and returns a properly formatted combined path.

-- <xref:Microsoft.VisualBasic.FileIO.FileSystem.GetParentPath%2A> Yöntemi üst öğesinin sağlanan yol mutlak yolu döndürür.
+- The <xref:Microsoft.VisualBasic.FileIO.FileSystem.GetParentPath%2A> method returns the absolute path of the parent of the provided path.

-- <xref:Microsoft.VisualBasic.FileIO.FileSystem.GetFileInfo%2A> Yöntemi döndürür bir <xref:System.IO.FileInfo> adı ve yolu gibi dosya özelliklerini belirlemek için sorgulanabilir bir nesne.
+- The <xref:Microsoft.VisualBasic.FileIO.FileSystem.GetFileInfo%2A> method returns a <xref:System.IO.FileInfo> object that can be queried to determine the file's properties, such as its name and path.

- Dosya adı uzantısına göre dosyasının içeriği hakkında kararlar yapmayın. Örneğin, Form1.vb dosyası bir Visual Basic kaynak dosyası olmayabilir.
+ Do not make decisions about the contents of the file based on the file name extension.
+For example, the file Form1.vb may not be a Visual Basic source file.

-### <a name="to-determine-a-files-name-and-path"></a>Bir dosyanın adı ve yolu belirlemek için
+### <a name="to-determine-a-files-name-and-path"></a>To determine a file's name and path

-- Kullanım <xref:System.IO.FileInfo.DirectoryName%2A> ve <xref:System.IO.FileInfo.Name%2A> özelliklerini <xref:System.IO.FileInfo> bir dosyanın adı ve yolu belirlemek için nesne.
-Bu örnek adını ve yolunu belirler ve bunları görüntüler.
+- Use the <xref:System.IO.FileInfo.DirectoryName%2A> and <xref:System.IO.FileInfo.Name%2A> properties of the <xref:System.IO.FileInfo> object to determine a file's name and path.
+This example determines the name and path and displays them.

      [!code-vb[VbVbcnMyFileSystem#54](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnMyFileSystem/VB/Class1.vb#54)]

-### <a name="to-combine-a-files-name-and-directory-to-create-the-full-path"></a>Bir dosyanın adı ve tam yolunu oluşturulacağı dizin birleştirmek için
+### <a name="to-combine-a-files-name-and-directory-to-create-the-full-path"></a>To combine a file's name and directory to create the full path

-- Kullanım `CombinePath` yöntemi, dizin ve ad sağlama.
-Bu örnek, dizeleri alan `folderPath` ve `fileName` önceki örnekte oluşturulan, bunları bir araya getirir ve sonucu görüntüler.
+- Use the `CombinePath` method, supplying the directory and name.
+This example takes the strings `folderPath` and `fileName` created in the previous example, combines them, and displays the result.

      [!code-vb[VbVbcnMyFileSystem#55](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnMyFileSystem/VB/Class1.vb#55)]